Russia keeps up attacks in Ukraine as two sides hold talks

 Overnight, air raid alerts sounded in cities and towns around the country, from near the Russian border in the east to the Carpathian Mountains in the west, and fighting continued on the outskirts of Kyiv.
 Ukrainian officials said Russian forces shelled several suburbs of the capital.

 Ukrainian authorities said two people were killed when the Russians struck an airplane factory in Kyiv, sparking a large fire.
-The Antonov factory is Ukraine’s largest aircraft manufacturing plant and is best known for producing many of the world’s biggest cargo planes.
+The Antonov factory is Ukraine’s largest aircraft plant and produces many of the world’s biggest cargo planes.

 And a Russian airstrike near a Ukrainian checkpoint caused extensive damage to a downtown Kyiv neighborhood, killing one person, Ukraine’s emergency agency said.